niwrA/Software-Management-Core/README.md

 - install a SQL Sever Community or Developer edition if you haven't already (or reconfigure the project to use localdb, SQLLite, etc.) and create a database called SoftwareManagement, or use a Docker install of the new SQL Server preview

-- Open the project and change the connection string in both the api and entityframeworkcore projects (if you used SQL)
+- Open the project and change the connection string in both the api and entityframeworkcore projects

 - Open the Package Manager console in Visual Studio, select the EntityFrameworkCore project, and run Update-Database to create and/or migrate the database to the latest version.